 Both companies enable you to cross-promote and share your videos on Facebook.
 TubeBuddy also supports social sharing to Twitter.
 TubeBuddy and VidIQ monitor engagement stats on Twitter, Facebook, and Reddit.

 When you upload a video, TubeBuddy will recommend and rank tags for you to use.
 Videolytics shows the tags used for every video, and those terms can be copied to use for your videos.
 For efficiency, create lists for quick access to frequently used tags.
-The tag sorter offers the ability to drag, auto-sort by rank, and reorder terms.
+Its tag sorter offers the ability to drag, auto-sort by rank, and reorder terms.
 Lastly, translate tags into other languages to increase your global viewership.

 Both apps enable creators to make thumbnails.
 With TubeBuddy, create professional-grade thumbnails using still frames from your videos.
 Choose a background, add text/designs, preview, and publish.